Lafcadia/Lafcadia/README.md

   - 🎵 Music of ZUN (Touhou Project)

 ## 🛠 Team OblivionOcean
-[Team OblivionOcean](https://github.com/OblivionOcean) (also known as 玄云海 in Chinese), is a developer team founded by me and [Fgaoxing](https://github.com/Fgaoxing/) in 2022.
+[Team OblivionOcean](https://github.com/OblivionOcean) (also known as "玄云海工作室" in Chinese), is a developer team founded by me and [Fgaoxing](https://github.com/Fgaoxing/) in 2022.

 We have created many wonderful projects such as [Xelsior](https://github.com/OblivionOcean/Xelsior) (formerly known as "NewPad").